Skip to content

 Clear-History clhy Deletes specific entries from the command history.

-Clear-Host cls, clear Removes all text (commands and output) from the current display.
+Clear-Host cls, clear Removes all text (commands and output) from the current display and clears the PowerShell screen.

 Clear-ItemProperty clp Clears the value of a property.